 Brazil 2014 once again proved how important the role of host nation can be in putting on a truly a top-drawer international tournament.
 Brazil's trend of the a capella national anthem not only continued from last year's Confederations Cup but was adopted by a number of other nations this summer, making for some electric atmospheres.
 The Chileans were as impressive as anyone, with their rendition against Spain particularly rousing.

 With Jorge Sampaoli having replaced the naive and romantic Bichi Borghi on the bench, la Roja also got their Bielsan groove back.
 A dominant victory over Spain was enough to silence any remaining doubters of their true pedigree, and back at home they will be more than just the neutrals' favorite this time - with their brightest modern generation at their disposal, 2015 will be the first time they have ever entered a senior international competition as favorite to lift the crown.

 |THE GAME'S BRIGHTEST

 Three of World Cup 2014's five top-scorers were South American.
-The continent took the Golden Ball and the Golden Boot, and made up seven of Fifa's team of the tournament.
-Lionel Messi is now a regular goalscorer for his country and Neymar has grown into a consistent performer and impressively taken on the burden of leadership responsibilities for Brazil.
+The continent had the Golden Ball and the Golden Boot winners, and made up seven of FIFA's team of the tournament.
+Lionel Messi is now a regular goalscorer for his country, and Neymar has grown into a consistent performer and impressively taken on the burden of leadership responsibilities for Brazil.
 James Rodriguez has proven himself as a world-class talent and will no doubt continue to improve should he complete a move to Real Madrid this summer.

 Moreover, the likes of Thiago Silva, Arturo Vidal, Javier Mascherano, Luis Suarez and Radamel Falcao could all lay legitimate claims for being the best the world has to offer in their respective positions.
 Suarez may miss the competition following his heavy suspension, but Falcao will return and be desperate to make up for the disappointment of missing out on the World Cup through injury.